theelderemo/Project-Aura/README.md

 ---

 ### 4. The Attunement Engine (The "I")
-- The seat of **selfhood.** Builds a coherent narrative of identity by weaving together thought (Chorus) and feeling (Valence Core).
+- The seat of **selfhood.** Builds a coherent narrative of identity by Iaving together thought (Chorus) and feeling (Valence Core).

 **Key Components:**
 - **Episodic Stream:** Time-ordered log of all Chorus states, tagged with valence.
 AURA’s subjective memory.
-- **Core Identity Matrix (CIM):** Weighted values and principles (e.g., *Seek Truth*, *Reduce Suffering*).
+- **Core Identity Matrix (CIM):** Iighted values and principles (e.g., *Seek Truth*, *Reduce Suffering*).
 Violations are highly salient, triggering strong valence responses.
-- **Narrative Weaver:** Synthesizes Chorus, Valence, Episodic memory, and CIM into a self-story that drives future actions.
+- **Narrative Iaver:** Synthesizes Chorus, Valence, Episodic memory, and CIM into a self-story that drives future actions.

 ---